aboutcode-org/purldb/purldb-toolkit/README.rst

 ``metadata`` calls ``info()`` from `fetchcode/package.py`.

-The intended output for each PURL type supported by the ``metadata`` command is
+The intended output for each PURL type supported by the ``metadata`` command is:

 - an input PURL with a version: output the metadata for the input version
 - an input PURL without a version: output a list of the metadata for all versions

-The output of the various PURL types currently supported in `fetchcode/package.py` varies from type to type at the moment -- the underlying functions will be updated as needed so that all produce the intended output for input PURLs with and without a version.

 ----